 - 1 tsp chipotle powder, plus more to taste

-The yolks will increase in volume, thicken, and get frothy-ish.
+- Place the bowl over a double boiler (or a saucepan filled 1/4 way with simmering water) with the heat on low.
+Whisk like crazy.
+The yolks should increase in volume, thicken, and get frothy.
 When the bottom of the pan starts to show through the streaks as you’re whisking, you can start adding in the butter.

-Add the warm butter a bit at a time, continuing to whisk the whole time.
+- Add the warm butter a bit at a time, continuing to whisk the whole time.
 Keep adding more butter until you get a good consistency.
 You’ll probably need the whole stick.
-Many recipes call for a stick and a half, but I kept it to one.

 - Remove hollandaise from heat and stir in chipotle, salt, and pepper.

 - If your hollandaise begins to thicken again before you’re ready to use it, whisk in a few drops of warm water.
 Cover your hollandaise and keep warm until you’re ready to use.